What is lawful sexual activity?

 We can represent you in the Human Rights Commission or any other relevant court or tribunal.

-We are specialists at representing sex workers and negotiating significant sums of compensation for those who have experienced discrimination.
+We have a proven track record negotiating significant sums of compensation for those who have experienced unlawful discrimination.

 Make no mistake, we will fight for you until we achieve the outcome that you are looking for.

-IMPORTANT: Workers dismissed from employment because of lawful sexual activity only have 21 days to file a claim.
+If you are dismissed from employment because of lawful sexual activity, you only have 21 days from the date of dismissal to file a claim, so don’t delay!

 To connect with us, please follow us on